Eartumpet : Roger Mills, Musician, Composer and Sound Designer

 Sound of Failure Q&A…Interuption Performance @ University of Technology Sydney Studio.
 August 27th, 2008.

-Sonic interpretation of graphic scores projected onto a central screen at UTS Studio theatre.
+Sonic interpretation of graphic scores projected onto a central screen at the University of Technology, Bon Marche studio.
 Scores were a mixture of manipulated film, abstract textural collages, celluloid manipulations and graphic patterns.
 Orchestration consisted of live processed trumpet, lap top manipulations and analogue synth.

 Performers